jamonholmgren/bacon-cheat-sheet/README.md

 You can mount a UIViewController into the simulator with the `tests` class method.
 This will look for a `controller` method (or provide its own if you don't).

+Keep in mind these tests are *very slow*.
+Use unit tests (even for view controllers) where possible.

 ```ruby
 describe MyScreen do
   tests MyScreen